 Fitness Machine Technicians

 You may not pay too much mind to exercise equipment that’s running smoothly.
 Whether you are overseeing a physical rehabilitation facility or running a local gym, you’ve got plenty on your plate, and the squeakiest wheels simply get the grease.
-However, our technicians know that staying on top of maintenance for all of your equipment — namely, your treadmills — is crucial in getting the most out of your investment.
+However, our technicians know that staying on top of gym equipment preventive maintenance— namely, your treadmills — is crucial in getting the most out of your investment.

-One day, a treadmill may simply not turn on, barely be able to keep up with the controls or grind to a halt when someone is using it.
+One day, you may have a treadmill not turning on, barely be able to keep up with the controls or grind to a halt when someone is using it.
 No scenario is good — and if you don’t know what to look for, each one can be puzzling.
 Here, we’ll go over the most common reasons why a treadmill breaks down — and how partnering with the right specialists can make all the difference between faulty and reliable equipment.

-Breaking a sweat and treadmills go hand-in-hand; however, while it may be a sign of a good workout, sweat can take a toll on your treadmill over time.
+Breaking a sweat and treadmills go hand-in-hand; however, while it may be a sign of a good workout, sweat stains on the treadmill can take a toll over time.
 Perspiration has acidic properties that can do a number on the belt of the treadmill.
 Dried sweat allows dirt, dust, and rust to take hold of moving and lubricated components.